llogan974/censusAPIfun/README.md

 To do:

 Reformat.
+Get Geographies

+Get Keys
-Get geographies
+Get 10 random keys
-get tags
-show 20 cards with random info from those tags
+Map through Object, and get the Object for each key Get the Object associated with that